 Braking distance

-The braking distance refers to how far your car travel whilst braking, in an attempt to bring your car to an emergency stop.
+The braking distance refers to how far your car travels whilst braking, in an attempt to bring your car to an emergency stop.

 What are the braking distances of a car?